Sakina Itoo

 Sakina Masood Itoo (born 5 December 1970) is an Indian politician affiliated to the Jammu & Kashmir National Conference.
 She is currently the Cabinet minister for Education, Health & Medical Education and Social Welfare in the union territory of Jammu and Kashmir.
-She has served as cabinet minister of erstwhile state of the Jammu and Kashmir.
-She has also served as minister for several departments, including Social Welfare, Ari Trainings and Public Grievances, Education, Tourism, Floriculture, Public Works, and PHE among others.
-She was only 26 years old when she won her first assembly election in 1996.
-She has won "Best MLA Award" in 2012 for her contribution to her constituency.
+She has served as cabinet minister of erstwhile state of the Jammu and Kashmir, holding portfolios including Social Welfare, Education, Tourism, Floriculture, Public Works, Public Health Engineering, and ARI Trainings.
+She was elected to the legislative assembly for the first time in 1996 at the age of 26, and received the "Best MLA Award" in 2012 for her contribution to her constituency.

 Biography

-Itoo was born to Wali Mohammad Itoo, speaker of Jammu and Kashmir Legislative Assembly on 5 December 1970 in Kulgam, Jammu and Kashmir.
+Itoo was born to Wali Mohammad Itoo, former revenue minister of Jammu and Kashmir and speaker of Jammu and Kashmir Legislative Assembly, on 5 December 1970 in Kulgam, Jammu and Kashmir.
 She did her intermediate from the Jammu and Kashmir State Board of School Education in 1991.
 Later, she started her MBBS practice, professional degree in medicine, but left midway amidst her father's killing in 1994 and subsequently entered politics.

+In a 2024 interview with Kashmir Life, Sakina claimed that she had survived around 20 assassination attempts during her political career.

 Career

 During her political career, Itoo served as a minister in several departments such as deputy minister for Education in 1996, state minister for Social Welfare, and Public Works.
 Later, she was appointed a minister of Tourism and served the department until 2002.
 In 2002, she lost an assembly constituency election and was later nominated as a member of Legislative Council by the party in 2004.

-During 2014 assembly election campaign, a heavily circulated video clip showed her ordering an old man to vote for her in the name of Allah.
+During 2014 assembly election campaign, a heavily circulated video clip purportedly showed her compelling an elderly man to swear by religion and vote for her in the upcoming election.
 The video was reported as a violation of the Model Code of Conduct to the Election Commission of India by the opposition party.
-Omar Abdullah and the National Conference defended Itoo.
+Omar Abdullah and the National Conference defended Itoo, stating that the video had been recorded before the Model Code of Conduct came into effect.
 However, she lost again in 2014 against Abdul Majid Padder of PDP, who later joined the Jammu and Kashmir Apni Party.

 In 2024 assembly elections, Sakeena won from the Damhal Hanjipora assembly constituency and defeated Gulzar Ahmad Dar of PDP by a margin of 17,449 votes.
 On 16 October 2024, she was sworn in as the minister in the second cabinet of Omar Abdullah.
 On 18 October 2024, following an order issued by lieutenant governor Sinha to allocate portfolios to council of ministers on the advice of chief minister, Sakeena was given the charge of Health and Medical Education, School Education, Higher Education, and Social Welfare.